superchessmachine/SuperLibraryMachine/README.md

 To run the site inside a lightweight desktop window instead of a browser:

-1. Ensure the web dependencies above are installed (or let the desktop bundle pull them in automatically).
+1. Install the core dependencies if you have not already: `pip install -r requirements.txt`.
 2. Install the optional desktop extras:
    - macOS: `pip install -r requirements-mac-desktop.txt`
    - Windows: `pip install -r requirements-windows-desktop.txt`